 - Darwin Information Typing Architecture (DITA) Part 1: Base Edition. http://docs.oasis-open.org/dita/dita/v1.3/os/part1-base/dita-v1.3-os-part1-base.html.
 This edition contains topic and map; it is designed for implementers and users who need only the most fundamental pieces of the DITA framework.

 - Darwin Information Typing Architecture (DITA) Part 2: Technical Content Edition. http://docs.oasis-open.org/dita/dita/v1.3/os/part2-tech-content/dita-v1.3-os-part2-tech-content.html.
 This edition contains the base architecture plus the technical-content specializations; it is designed for authors who use information typing and document complex applications and devices.

-- Darwin Information Typing Architecture (DITA) Part 3: All-Inclusive Edition. http://docs.oasis-open.org/dita/dita/v1.3/os/part3-all-inclusive/dita-v1.3-os-part3-all-inclusive.html.
+- Darwin Information Typing Architecture (DITA) Part 3: All-Inclusive Edition (this document). http://docs.oasis-open.org/dita/dita/v1.3/os/part3-all-inclusive/dita-v1.3-os-part3-all-inclusive.html.
 This edition contains the base architecture, technical content, and the learning and training specializations.
 It is designed for implementers who want all OASIS-approved specializations, as well as users who develop learning and training materials.

 For more information about the editions and what they contain, see Editions.

 The Darwin Information Typing Architecture (DITA) 1.3 specification defines both a) a set of document types for authoring and organizing topic-oriented information; and b) a set of mechanisms for combining, extending, and constraining document types.